Skai Isyourgod: Reactions

 The three songs have gone viral in Western social media, such as TikTok and Instagram Reels, being used as background for clips or memes, with countless spin-offs and remixes.
-One popular meme referred to as "Dog Singing In Chinese" or "Dog Rapping Skai Isyourgod" begins with the lyrics, "May god bless you with mountains of silver and gold" from his song "Cause and Effect" ("因果"), and has received over 10 million views.
+One popular meme referred to as "Dog Singing In Chinese" or "Dog Rapping Skai Isyourgod" begins with the lyrics, "May god bless you with mountains of silver and gold" from his song "Karma Code" (因果), and has received over 10 million views.
 Apart from the Orientalism, users noted the perceived wisdom in the album that Western discography seems to lack.

-The song "Stack from All Sides" sparked debates due to the term “憋佬仔”, meaning "bastard (The correct character for '憋佬仔' is '鳖佬仔', which means 'Son of a turtle')", which some interpreted as a derogatory slur.
-However, the artist clarified that it's a colloquial term for "brother" in certain southern dialects, aiming to convey camaraderie rather than insult, similar to the comparable American slur nigga, which can also imply camaraderie in certain contexts.
+The song "Stacks from All Sides" sparked debate over the term "Bielaozai" (憋佬仔), which some interpreted as a derogatory slur.
+However, the singer clarified that it's a colloquial term for "brother" in certain southern dialects, aiming to convey camaraderie rather than insult, similar to the comparable American slur nigga, which can also imply friendship in certain contexts.

+Artistry

+Tiffany Ap of Bloomberg described his music as a "mix of Memphis-style rap with Mandarin, Cantonese, and Hakka rhymes."
+Additionally, he speaks limited English, though he raps entirely in Chinese.